nextflow-io/website/src/content/blog/2024/experimental-cleanup-with-nf-boost.md

 The strategy of automatic cleanup is simple:

 1. As soon as an output file can be deleted, delete it
-2. An output file can be deleted when:
-  - all downstream tasks that use the output file as an input have completed; AND
-  - the output file has been published (if it needs to be published)
+2. An output file can be deleted when (1) all downstream tasks that use the output file as an input have completed AND (2) the output file has been published (if it needs to be published)

 In practice, the conditions for 2(a) are tricky to get right because Nextflow doesn’t know the full task graph from the start (thanks to the flexibility of Nextflow’s dataflow operators).
 But you don’t have to worry about any of that because we already figured out how to make it work!
 All you have to do is flip a switch (`boost.cleanup = true`) and enjoy the ride.